AdeptAustin/mythras.net/Pages/Adventure-Supplements.md

 #### White Death

 _White Death_ is a complete scenario for _Mythras Imperative_ and _Mythras_.
 Compatible with supplements such as _Luther Arkwright_, the adventure is a Science Fiction and Espionage thriller in the B movie style.
-It immerses characters in the perilous realm of an insane sorcerer and those who still revere him.
-As they delve into the mystery of the Sool Statuettes and their enigmatic creator, they’ll confront a myriad of horrors.
-The scenario caters to 4-6 competent and strong-willed characters and includes 6 pregenerated Agency personnel for immediate play, along with rules for handling insanity in _Mythras_ games
+A Soviet drift station in the Arctic ocean, seemingly abandoned.
+The Agency wants to know what the Russians were doing there and why it was so abruptly vacated.
+It has assembled a team to investigate; to uncover whatever it was the Soviet Union was using the station for.
+But what the agents find might not be what they were expecting.
+And what's more, the Russians are coming back...
+White Death also includes 6 pregenerated Agency personnel for immediate play, and rules for handling insanity in Mythras games.

 | Links | [TDM](https://thedesignmechanism.com/white-death/) | [DTRPG](https://www.drivethrurpg.com/en/product/224002/white-death) |
 | :-- | :-- | :-- |